 Besides becoming a member, you can also support us by:

 - Referring or becoming a customer of Sicilian Reserve

 - Volunteering/interning in social media, forum moderation and site maintenance

-You will be able to participate in the rediscovery and growth of the most important heritage tailoring tradition after Savile Row and Naples.
+You are participating in the rediscovery and growth of the most important heritage tailoring tradition after Savile Row and Naples.
 For the first time, readers of SGST can now follow-up with artisans in a single convenient space.

 The forum will eventually offer access to all the Sicilian tailors and artisans covered in the book as well as serve as a platform for discovering new ones, crowdsourced by the community as well as by me.